Inspect Scout

 scout scan resume "scans/scan_id=iGEYSF6N7J3AoxzQmGgrZs"

-If errors occur during an individual scan, they are caught and reported.
+By default, if errors occur during an individual scan, they are caught and reported.
 You can then either retry the failed scans with scan resume or complete the scan (ignoring errors) with scan complete:

 Transcripts